 Sally - 18-Feb-12 @ 7:34 PM

-Hi, I have just finished my first year of university and hated every second of it.
+I have just finished my first year of university and hated every second of it.
 I am looking at going in to becoming a personal assistant and have 18 months experience in administration.
 As well as a BTEC National Diploma in Public Services.
 I really need to find a job before September and for September in Manchester as I have a flat there, however, over summer I am living 300 miles away.
 If I do not get a job soon I have to ccarry on my degree in order to pay rent.
 What would be the best way to find a job this way??
-Thanks Jenna

 Jenna - 23-Jun-11 @ 1:33 PM

-HI, I am a 35 year old male in full time employment as an account manager.
+I am a 35 year old male in full time employment as an account manager.
 However the role involves lots of sales and financial targets which I am not comfortable with.
 Other than that the main part of my role involves admin, arranging meetings and communicating directly with around 30 CEOs in different industries.
 I am interested in becoming a PA or EA and wondered firstly if there are many openings for male PAs/EAs and secondly whether there is the possibility of moving into these roles at my age and with no "official" PA experience?
-Any help/advice you can give would be greatly appreciated.

 Maleman - 6-Jun-11 @ 11:54 AM